 Governments around the world are recognising the potential of social enterprises in order to build more inclusive social and economic agendas.

-The session will discuss on what are the strategies and policies to be adopted in order to spur the development of social enterprises in the country and how social enterprises and governments can come together for this purpose.
+This Session will discuss the strategies and policies to be adopted in order to spur the development of social enterprises and how social enterprises and governments can come together for this purpose.

 |1.00 pm||Lunch / Informal Networking|